HL7/fhir-medication-rems-ig/input/pagecontent/use-cases.md

 <p></p>

+### Use Case Context
+The use case scenarios described in this section reflect a range of REMS program requirements and treatment situations and two different system contexts, as described below.

-#### Note Regarding REMS Program and Scenario Variations
+#### REMS Program Requirements and Variations
+REMS requirements for providers, patients and other participants differ by drug:
-REMS programs impose differing requirements on providers and patients.
-In some cases, patients must enroll in the program and assert their understanding of the potential medication risks and commit to certain behaviors before starting treatment.
-Other REMS programs are limited to providing educational information to the patient.
-Others require prescriber training and certification.
+- In some cases, patients must enroll in the program and assert their understanding of the potential medication risks and commit to certain behaviors before starting treatment.

-Likewise, the needs of a particular treatment situation may differ from others.
-For example, the applicable REMS program may require providers to train and certify before prescribing the medication, but the particular prescriber previously completed those steps through an offline process.
+- Other REMS programs are limited to providing educational information to the patient.
+- Some, but not all, REMS programs require prescribers or pharmacists to complete training and enrollment steps before treating a patient with the drug.
+- Some REMS programs require labs or other diagnostics to be performed prior to or during treatment.
+- REMS programs require varying levels of coordination with the REMS Administrator on treatment activities.

+In addition, real world treatment situations can differ due to other factors.
+For example:
+- One prescriber may complete their training and enrollment for a REMS program through an offline process in advance of treating patients with the drug, versus another prescriber that learns of the enrollment requirement while prescribing the drug the first time
+- REMS requirements that apply when starting the patient's initial therapy may or may not be required during subsequent rounds of therapy.

-The scenario descriptions in this section include aspects that won't apply to all REMS programs or treatment situations.
-The corresponding FHIR approaches are intended to be applied if and when they fit a particular medication's program.
+As a result, the scenario descriptions in this section will include aspects that don't apply to all REMS programs or treatment situations.
+The [guide's FHIR approaches](architecture.html) are intended to be applied if and when they fit a particular medication's program and applicable workflow conditions.

-#### System Contexts
+#### Provider System Contexts - Within the Provider System vs Standalone App
 The scenarios below may be encountered in two different system contexts, where the provider is either:
 - performing a patient care activity using their EHR, during which the EHR connects with the REMS Administrator system to notify it of the care event, provide patient information and/or request program information
 - visiting the REMS Administrator's external web application directly--outside of their EHR--and the application retrieves information from the EHR to support its workflow.